MBC (MBC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MBC Historical Price

-According to the latest data gathered on MBC live price page, the current price of MBC is 0.01172211USD.
-The circulating supply of MBC(MBC) is 300.00M MBC , giving it a market capitalization of $3.52M.
+According to the latest data gathered on MBC live price page, the current price of MBC is 0.00964543USD.
+The circulating supply of MBC(MBC) is 300.00M MBC , giving it a market capitalization of $2.89M.

 The MBC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MBC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.